cssmillie/StrainFinder/README.md

 python StrainFinder.py -N 5 --aln aln.cpickle --em em.cpickle --max\_reps 10 --n\_keep 3 --dtol 1 --ntol 2 --max\_iter 25 --max\_time 3600 --converge --em\_out em.cpickle --force\_update --merge\_output --otu\_out otu\_table.txt --log log.txt

 This command reads the alignment data from aln.cpickle (or em.cpickle if it exists).
 It estimates strains from --max\_reps 10 initial conditions, keeping the 3 best estimates.
 Each search terminates after the local convergence criteria (specified by --dtol, --ntol, and --max\_iter) have been met, or if the --max\_time limit of 3600 seconds has been reached.
 New searches started with the --converge command will pick up where the last search left off.
 It saves the results in em.cPickle and writes the strain profiles to otu\_table.txt.
 For parallelization, you can submit many identical jobs and they will optimize different estimates, communicating via log.txt.
-Usually, I send a lot of these jobs to the cluster overnight, wake up, and take the day off knowing that Strain Finder worked so hard overnight.

 ## Inputs
 • Numpy array (--aln)